 Carol – Adopted and named by the Benedict Family at Cottages by the Sea.
-Sponsored by the Canadian Sea Turtle Network (they sent us the tag)!
+Sponsored by the Canadian Sea Turtle Network (they sent us the tag).

 Sunshine – Sunshine was found and named by our research team in 2017.
 She was sponsored by Scott and Marleen Karns, and by Dee Ullrich.